bdutro/riscv-dev/README.md

-# RISCV Development Environment
+# RISC-V Development Environment

 This repo manages a universal RISCV development environment based on Arch Linux

 ## Setup

-For convenience, the environment is available as a Docker container, a Vagrant VM, or a VirtualBox appliance.
-You only need to set it up with one of these methods.
+For convenience, the environment is available as a Docker container, a Vagrant VM, or a VirtualBox appliance. **You only need to set it up with one of these methods.**

 Docker requires the fewest system resources, while VirtualBox is the most user-friendly for people who are new to virtualization.
 The Vagrant VM is included for those who prefer it to Docker.